Learning Admissible Heuristics for A*: Theory and Practice: Sample Complexity Analysis

 \subsection{Upper bounds on the expected suboptimality}

 If we aim to achieve $\Pdim(\Ucal)$ for the A* algorithm \emph{without} imposing Assumption~\ref{assump:graph-structure}, the sample complexity scales on the order of $\mathcal{O}(n^2 \log n)$.
 Consequently, to obtain tighter results, one often restricts the class of graphs under consideration.
-Rather than seeking tighter bounds for a general class of performance measures, we focus on a special measure called the \emph{expected suboptimality}, which captures how far the solution returned by A* is from the optimal solution.
+The general class of performance measures defined earlier encompasses a wide range of metrics related to the performance of the \( \astar \) algorithm, including runtime, the number of node expansions, and memory consumption.
+Rather than seeking tighter bounds for this general class, we focus on a special measure called the \emph{expected suboptimality}, which captures how far the solution returned by A* is from the optimal solution.
 For a given problem instance $x \in \Pi$, let $C(x)$ be the cost of the path found by A*, and let $C^*(x)$ be the cost of an optimal path.
 We define the suboptimality as

 Then, applying the bound on $\Pdim(\Ucal)$ together with Proposition~\ref{prop:complexity_bound}, we obtain the following upper bound on the gap between the \emph{expected} and \emph{empirical} suboptimality on training data: